kaseyc/Boolean_Equation_Solver/README.md

 Just compile the files and run.
 Uses only standard libraries.

 The Visual Studio project file is included if you like.
-____

-Future Plans:

-1. Command line arguments

-2. K-maps

-3. Config file to customize operator characters (e.g. use ~ for NOT instead of !)

-4. Generate expression from formatted input (maybe)